A reshuffle of the defence chiefs will elevate one of the government’s top advisors to a key role in the defence force.

 The defence forces are to be reviewed in a first-in-over-forty-years overhaul after a report leaked on Wednesday found the organisations were wasteful and “top-heavy”.

-The Defence Materiel Organisation came under fire for its drawn-out procurement process and weighty 12,500 pages of procedures.
+The Defence Materiel Organisation came under fire for its drawn out procurement process and weighty 12,500 pages of procedures.

-Mr Abbott announced the moves in Canberra on Thursday.
+Prime Minister Tony Abbott announced the moves in Canberra on Thursday.